wifisensing/PicoScenes-Manual/source/parameters.rst

 PicoScenes Command Line Interface
 ------------------------------------

-As shown in the :doc:`scenarios`, various commands and options can be written in one single command string which is started and ended by quote ``"``.
-In this section, we use the following example commands to describe how PicoScenes parses these program options.
+As shown in the :doc:`scenarios`, multiple command options can be written in one single command string, which is surrounded by quotation marks.
+This section uses the following example commands to describe how PicoScenes parses the program options.

 .. code-block:: bash